 If you don’t want to use your personal cell or home phone for business, you can acquire a dedicated business or toll-free number for a low monthly fee.

 You can also add slick business solutions such as a call handling service, with the help of trained receptionists, or set up specific rules such as forwarding unanswered calls to your cell phone.
 Check out Alliance Virtual’s call and Live Receptionist options here.

 There will come a time when you’ll need to meet people relevant to your business – which might be clients, suppliers, investors or new staff.
 You could meet at their offices, or for informal meetings a coffee shop sometimes works.
 For important or private meetings however, you’ll need to set the tone and make the right first impressions.

 That’s where meeting room hire comes in.
 It allows you to rent a professional, private space with all the amenities of an established company.
-Check out Alliance Virtual’s list of online meeting rooms, which are located in hundreds of locations all over the world.
+Check out Alliance Virtual’s list of meeting rooms, which are located in hundreds of locations all over the world.